Can I start composting in the winter?

 Getting your HOTBIN started in autumn and winter.

 You can kick-start your HOTBIN to 60°c in the autumn and winter by carefully adding boiling water into the HDPE plastic bottle provided with the HOTBIN.

-(Please DO NOT attempt to use glass (these can shatter and release boiling water and glass over you), plastic fizzy drinks bottle (made from PET - they will melt at 100°c) or the plastic milk cartons (they are so thin they deform).
+Please DO NOT attempt to use glass as these can shatter plastic fizzy drinks bottle made from PET as they will melt at 100°c or plastic milk cartons which are thin and will deform.